Taupō Volcanic Zone: Activity

-Taupō erupted an estimated 1170 km3 of DRE material in its Oruanui eruption 25,600 years ago.
+Taupō erupted an estimated 1170 km3 of DRE material in its Oruanui eruption 25,580 years ago.
 This was Earth's most recent eruption reaching VEI-8, the highest level on the Volcanic Explosivity Index.

 The Rotorua caldera has been dormant longer, with its main eruption occurring about 225,000 years ago, although lava dome extrusion has occurred within the last 25,000 years.

 Extent and geological context

 The Taupō volcanic zone is approximately 350 km long by 50 km wide.
 Mount Ruapehu marks its southwestern end, while Whakaari / White Island is considered its northeastern limit.

 It forms a southern portion of the active Lau-Havre-Taupō back-arc basin, which lies behind the Kermadec-Tonga Subduction Zone.
 Mayor Island and Mount Taranaki are recently active back arc volcanoes on the New Zealand extension of this arc.
 Mayor Island / Tūhua is the northern-most shield volcano adjacent to the New Zealand coast, and is believed to have been active in the last 1000 years.
 It is formed from rhyolite magma.
 It has a quite complex eruptive history but only with one definite significant Plinian eruption.
 Mount Taranaki is an andesite cone and the most recent of four Taranaki volcanoes about 140 km west of the Taupō Volcanic Zone.

-Within the Taupō volcanic zone, intra-arc extension is expressed as normal faulting within a zone known as the Taupō Rift.
+Associated with the Taupō volcanic zone, intra-arc extension is expressed as normal faulting within a zone known as the Taupō Rift.
 Volcanic activity continues to the north-northeast, along the line of the Taupō Volcanic Zone, through several undersea volcanoes in the South Kermadec Ridge Seamounts, then shifts eastward to the parallel volcanic arc of the Kermadec Islands and Tonga.
-Although the back-arc basin continues to propagate to the southwest, with the South Wanganui Basin forming an initial back-arc basin, volcanic activity has not yet begun in this region.
+Although the back-arc basin continues to propagate to the south-west, with the South Wanganui Basin forming an initial back-arc basin, volcanic activity has not yet begun in this region.

-South of Kaikōura the plate boundary changes to a transform boundary with oblique continental collision uplifting the Southern Alps / Kā Tiritiri o te Moana in the South Island.
-A subduction zone reappears southwest of Fiordland, at the southwestern corner of the South Island, although here the subduction is in the opposite direction.
+South of Kaikōura the plate boundary changes to a transform boundary with oblique continental collision uplifting the Southern Alps in the South Island.
+A subduction zone reappears south-west of Fiordland, at the south-western corner of the South Island, although here the subduction is in the opposite direction.
 Solander Island / Hautere is an extinct volcano associated with this subduction zone, and the only one that protrudes above the sea.